 (2) Such a service is the accredited person’s consumer dashboard for that consumer.

+(2A) The consumer dashboard may, on and after 1 July 2021, also include a functionality that allows a CDR consumer to amend a current consent.

-(3) For paragraph (1)(b), the information is the following:
+(3) For paragraph (1)(b), the information is the following for each consent:

 (a) details of the CDR data to which the consent relates;

-(b) details of the specific use or uses for which the CDR consumer has given their consent;
+(b) for a use consent―details of the specific use or uses for which the CDR consumer has given their consent;

 (c) when the CDR consumer gave the consent;

-(d) whether the CDR consumer gave the consent for collection of CDR data:
+(d) whether the consent applies:

 (i) on a single occasion; or